What is era cycle? A Simple Guide with Examples

 Avail timely results with unlimited number of revisions

-The ERA cycle of reflection promotes active learning; it isn't only about reflecting back in the past but about moving forward by taking action.
-Additionally, it supports independent learning instead of surface level engagement.
+The ERA cycle of reflection promotes active learning; it isn't only about reflecting back on the past but about moving forward by taking action.
+Additionally, it supports independent learning instead of surface-level engagement.

 How it drives engagement